Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 (pig-latin.js)

-I itterate through the string and a vowels array and compare the two.
+I iterate through the string and a vowels array and compare the two.
 If the first letter is a vowel just add way to the end of the string.
 If the word contains a vowel somewhere else slice up to the vowel and put it to the end of the string then add ay to the end of that.
 If there is no vowel in the word, just ad ay to the end of the word.

 After looking at the provided solutions for this, I'm learning that I take the long way around for most things right now.
-There are better solutions for itterating through strings and arrays and accomplishing what I'm doing in a more simplified / less lines of code way.
+There are better solutions for iterating through strings and arrays and accomplishing what I'm doing in a more simplified / less lines of code way.
 I could use regex instead of an array to store the vowels and use the `match()` method to search for those letters in the string.

 ---